 If you prefer to build every from source, you will need to build pikepdf from source.
 First ensure you can build and install pikepdf.

 To install the HEAD revision from sources in the current Python 3 environment:

-'''

-pip3 install git+https://github.com/jbarlow83/OCRmyPDF.git
+pip install git+https://github.com/ocrmypdf/OCRmyPDF.git

-'''

 Or, to install in development mode, allowing customization of OCRmyPDF, use the -e flag: